curateteaching/digitalpedagogy/keywords/gender.md

 *Creator and Affiliation: The Early Modern Center, Department of English at University of California, Santa Barbara

 The most established of the digital archives presented here, the Early Broadside Ballad Project (EBBA) has digitized over 7,000 broadside ballads as textual, visual, and audio artifact.
 Broadside ballads, a form of 17th century English popular culture ephemera, are significant as cultural texts that reflect the social mores of the day.
 The archive makes these ballads available as digital facsimiles, modern transcriptions, and recordings.
 More importantly, for the purposes of this collection, the holdings of the archive are meticulously assigned metadata, tagged, marked up, and made searchable, so teachers can assign and students can perform original research and analysis.
 In this case, using the Advanced Search function students can perform searches using EBBA’s keywords--which include gender, sex/sexuality, and race--and produce research, close reading or distant reading, focused around gender formation, gender roles, and expectations.
+KDH: HERE, TOO, AN ASSIGNMENT TO GO WITH IT?
+THIS IS A GREAT ARCHIVE FOR THOSE WHO ARE ENGAGED IN TRADITIONAL CANONICAL LITERARY STUDIES COURSES; YOU CAN GAIN SOME NASCENT DIGITAL PEDAGOGY POINTS IF YOU CAN ADD AN ASSIGNMENT TO IT.

 ###"Fat, Ugly or Slutty"
 *Artifact Type: Website, blog